By Josh Weiss-Roessler

 There is one thing almost all dogs are happy to sit up and beg for though: treats.
 Want to make your pal’s holiday a happy occasion (and get to enjoy their excitement for something you’ve done)?
 Whip up some treats using foods that they love from the season.
 You can even get creative with some holiday touches!

-Use themed cookie cutters.
 One of the easiest ways to turn homemade treats into holiday favorites is to buy some themed cookie cutters.
 You might already have some that you use for human baking needs (Christmas trees, stars, wreaths, Santas, snowmen – the list goes on and on).
 It’s completely fine to use those for your dogs as long as you clean them well, but no one will judge you for getting a separate set just for your four-legged family members.

-Hang them with care.
 Want to take it a step further?
 Before you bake your treats, make a hole at the top of the dough in each one.
 Once they’re all cooked, you can put a ribbon through the holes to create ornaments that can be hung on your tree.
 Just be sure to hang them high enough that your pup can’t get to them!

-Consider adding color.
 Food coloring that’s safe for human use is safe for your dog in small doses, so you can make things like bone-shaped treats more festive by coloring them red, green, or blue for the season.
 However, be aware that some dogs are allergic, so if you have any concerns, this may be a holiday touch to skip.

-Wrap them, but keep them out of reach.
 Don’t make the mistake of placing these gifts under the tree before its time to open them.
 Your dog will sniff out and spoil the surprise in no time.
 If you give them as a gift to a loved one’s pup, make sure to let them know what’s inside the box, so they don’t encounter the same problem.

 Traditional eggnog isn’t safe for dogs, but with some clever changes, they can enjoy this holiday treat alongside you.
 (Note: You probably won’t like it, though.)